litentry/litentry-parachain/README.md

 Basically, parachains are layer-1 blockchains that connect to the relaychains (Polkadot or Kusama), which validates the state transition of connected parachains, providing a shared state across the entire ecosystem.
 Since the validator set on the relaychain is expected to be secure with a large amount of stake put up to back it, it is desirable for parachains to benefit from this shared security.

-To achieve identity aggregation, Litentry has a requirement of storing sensitive user data, like web3 addresses, computed credit scores, and VCs in the trusted execution environment (TEE).
+To achieve identity aggregation, Litentry has a requirement to store sensitive user data, like web3 addresses, computed credit scores, and VCs in the trusted execution environment (TEE).
 Litentry builds a TEE side chain for this purpose and it is composed of multiple TEE-equipped nodes, to guarantee the security of data storage and data processing without exposing users' private data.
 A core component of this is the Litentry TEE worker which is based on Integritee's worker.
 It executes functions with specified inputs and resource limits in response to TEE calls and operations to ensure a sufficient level of scaling.

-Overall, our architecture is made of up Relaychains ( Polkadot and Kusama), Parachains (Litentry and Litmus), and the TEE sidechain which is supported by Integritee and enables the runtime to execute in an SGX secure run environment.
+Overall, our architecture is made of up Relaychains ( Polkadot and Kusama), Parachains (Litentry and Litmus), and the TEE sidechain which is supported by  and enables the runtime to execute in an SGX secure run environment.

 To serve as the backbone platform for various Litentry products and achieve a transparent and decentralized user experience, we have different chain-specs/runtimes compiled into one single binary.
 They are: